rachelesmee/website/foss4guklocal2023/keyworth.md

 ### Call for Talks

-The call for talks  has now *closed*.
+The official call for talks is now *closed*, but there is still scope for adjustment to the programme, particularly to include talks from traditionally under-represented groups.
+Please contact Rachel if you are interested.”

 ### Registration